selinaZitrone/notebook_demo/Get Started - Obsidian.md

 ## Linking Files

 You can link notes within your Obsidian Vault by using `[[]]`.
 For example, I can link to an example note from the Project folder like this: [[example]]
-You can learn how to embed files and how to link to specific sections within the [[Advanced Obsidian]] File.
+You can learn how to embed files and how to link to specific sections within the [[Next level - Obsidian]] File.

 ## Tags
 Another way to link files is by using Tags like #tag written as `#tag` .